fernandobelotto/WindowCleaner/ROADMAP.md

-# MacAppTemplate — Roadmap to Best-of-the-Best
+# WindowCleaner — Roadmap to Best-of-the-Best

-This document tracks all planned upgrades to transform MacAppTemplate into a production-ready, reusable macOS app foundation.
+This document tracks all planned upgrades to transform WindowCleaner into a production-ready, reusable macOS app foundation.

 **Legend:**
 - ✅ Done